BastienGermond/Pam-s-Computercraft-Addons/README.md

 # Pam's Computercraft Addons [1.7.10]

-This addon has been created to make better farm using Computercraft's turtle by adding some Turtle upgrade.
+This addon has been created to make better farm using Computercraft's turtle by adding some Turtle's upgrades.

+You can download it in the release tab.

 ## Turtle's upgrade